seanreed1111/sql-recipes/recipes.md

-107 rows selected
+107 rows SELECTed

 How It Works
-Mapping columns with NULLs to non-NULL values in a join condition to avoid using an OUTER JOIN might still have performance problems, since the index on EMPLOYEES.DEPARTMENT_ID will not be used during the join (primarily because NULL columns are not indexed).
+Mapping columns with NULLs to non-NULL values in a join condition to avoid using an OUTER JOIN might still have performance problems, since the index on employee.DEPARTMENT_ID will not be used during the join (primarily because NULL columns are not indexed).
 You can address this new problem by using a function-based index (FBI).
 An FBI creates an index on an expression, and may use that index if the expression appears in a join condition or a WHERE clause.
-Here is how to create an FBI on the DEPARTMENT_ID column: create index employees_dept_fbi on employees(nvl(department_id,110));
+Here is how to create an FBI on the DEPARTMENT_ID column: create index employee_dept_fbi on employee(nvl(department_id,110));

 Tip As of Oracle Database 11g, you can now use virtual columns as an alternative to FBIs.
-Virtual columns are derived from constants, functions, and columns from the same table.
+Virtual columns are derived FROM constants, functions, and columns FROM the same table.
 You can define indexes on the virtual columns, which the optimizer will use in any query as it would a regular column index.

 Ultimately, the key to handling NULLs in join conditions is based on knowing your data.
 If at all possible, avoid joining on columns that may have NULLs, or ensure that every column you will join on has a default value when it is populated.
 If the column must have NULLs, use functions like NVL, NVL2, and COALESCE to convert NULLs before joining; you can create function-based indexes to offset any performance issues with joining on expressions.
 If that is not possible, understand the business rules about what NULLs mean in your database columns: do they mean zero, unknown, or not applicable?
 Your SQL code must reflect the business definition of columns that can have NULLs.